3 Data

 Initial Inspection.

-You typically begin by inspecting your data by examining the first few observations.
+Regardless of the data types you have, you typically begin by inspecting your data by examining the first few observations.

 Consider, for example, historical data on crime in the US.